cmumford93/data-science-portfolio/README.md

 # Data Science & Quantitative Finance Portfolio

 Welcome to my portfolio!

-Here, I showcase various projects that demonstrate my skills in data science, machine learning, and quantitative finance.
+Here, I showcase various projects that demonstrate my skills in data science, machine learning, quantitative finance and in the deployment  of data-driven web apps into production.
 Each project is designed to solve real-world problems and is accompanied by a detailed explanation of the methods used and results obtained.

 ## About Me
 I hold a Master's degree in Applied Statistics and have experience in software engineering, machine learning, and finance.
 My portfolio highlights my ability to apply statistical models, machine learning, and data-driven techniques to solve complex problems in finance, business, and beyond.